martindesv/oracle-1z0-819/chapter3/README.md

 private and static interface methods are not inherited.
 Methods can't be final. default and abstract methods are inherited by implementing classes.

 var var = "s"; // legal

+Interface method with a body must be explicitly marked static, default, or private.

+int num = 3.0; // illegal

+int size = 5L; // illegal

+Can't use void method in print();

+Local class can access final or eff. final local variables.
+Local variables can't be marked static or private.

+Compiler will prevent cycles within overloaded constructors.
+It doesn't do so for methods.

+var can't be null at initialization.
+It can be assigned null later.

+Constructor can't have both this() and super()

+Top-level classes can only be public and package-private.

+Both top-level and inner classes can be final or abstract.

+float is promoted to double before Float. + operator promotes all byte and short to int. byte is promoted to short.

+It is possible to extend an abstract class, local class.
+But not an enum, anonymous class.

+Enum constructors are implicitly private.

+A static method can't override a non-static method and vice versa.

+Concrete class is not allowed abstract methods.
+Abstract class can have a constructor, but an interface can't.

+Member inner classes can only include static variables if those static variables are marked final.

+Anonymous class can implement a single interface.
+Lambda can implement a functional interface.

+When main starts running, first the top-level class is loaded.

+Class variable == static variable.

+1) static blocks
+2) instance blocks
+3) constructor

+Object methods: equals(Object); toString();

+You can change call(String[] arg) to call(String... arg) without error.

+Instance initializer block can use static or non-static variables.

+Interfaces can't contain protected methods.

+ordinal() value can't be used in case statements when switch takes enum value.

+Only interfaces and abstract classes can include abstract methods.

+final class can't be used as supertype of anonymous class.

+Only constructors can call super().